×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Mexico can be done in a few different ways.
 The first option is to look for rentals online.
 Sites like Airbnb or Vrbo offer many vacation rentals in Mexico, which may be suitable for long-term stays.
 You could also look for rental listings on local listings sites, such as Craigslist, OLX, or Inmuebles24.
 Another option is to search out real estate agents in Mexico and ask them to help you find a place to live.
 Additionally, if you know people in Mexico, they may be able to help you find a rental and show you around the area.
 Word of mouth is another great way to find a place to live in a new country.
 Finally, if you're looking for something more permanent, you could consider buying property in Mexico.
 Purchasing a home or condo in Mexico requires researching both regulations and the market.
-It's important to speak with a real estate professional in the area who can guide you through the process," remarked one member in Mexico.
+It's important to speak with a real estate professional in the area who can guide you through the process," said one expat who made the move to Mexico.

 View More Answers